syncfusion-content/maui-docs/MAUI/TextInputLayout/States-And-Colors.md

 ## Disabled state

-The text input layout is disabled by setting the `IsEnabled` property to `false`.
-The color of the container and other UI elements will also be changed to the disabled state, but its color cannot be customized.
+The text input layout is disabled by setting the `IsEnabled` property to `false.` The color of the container and other UI elements will also be changed to the disabled state, but its color cannot be customized.

 {% tabs %}